Madame Web Review: This Might Be One Of The Final Films Of The Superhero Era

 "Madame Web" narratively benefits, however, from staying focused on Cassandra Webb (Dakota Johnson) throughout.
 "Worldbuilding" and "mythology" are mercifully distant concerns, and the film doesn't get bogged down in snore-worthy conspiracies, tired multiverse interconnectivity, or world-threatening doomsday scenarios.

 Cassandra Webb was born under dire circumstances; her mother, nine months pregnant, was studying spiders in the Amazon right before she died.
 As she was giving birth, she was bitten by a rare and seemingly magical Peruvian spider whose venom can give its victims superpowers.
 Fast-forward to 2003, and Cassandra is now working as a New York ambulance driver with her deferent and affable best friend Ben (Adam Scott).
 A near-drowning on the job instigates Cassandra's latent superpowers, and she begins having uncontrolled visions of the immediate future.
-Her visions bring her into the panicked company of Julia (Sydney Sweeney), Mattie (Celeste O'Connor), and Anya (Isabela Merced) who are all being hunted by a wicked, black-clad version of Spider-Man.
+Her visions bring her into the panicked company of Julia (Sydney Sweeney), Mattie (Celeste O'Connor), and Anya (Isabela Merced), who are all being hunted by a wicked, black-clad version of Spider-Man.

 The Future is Spider-Female

 This Spider-Man is not Peter Parker or Miles Morales, but Ezekiel Sims (Tahar Rahim), the man who double-crossed Cassandra's mom in the Amazon back in '73, and who gained his Spider-Powers from the same Peruvian bug that mom was searching for.
 He now can climb on walls but is afflicted with regular clairvoyant visions of being attacked and killed by the three above teens ... once they've grown up and become superheroes.
-He now aims to kill them before they have a chance to do that.
+As such, he aims to kill them before they have a chance to do that.
 Cassandra absconds with the girls — it's a very playful kidnapping — and they begin investigating.

 Throughout the whimsical kidnapping, the girls and Cassandra bond over their mutual orphanhood; each one of them has been neglected or forgotten by their parents in some way, and they are eager to form an ersatz family, even if it was achieved through sketchy, criminal, almost Coen Bros.-like means.
 Cassandra becomes their default matron, protecting them out of a natural sense of obligation.
 Motherhood needn't be baby showers and domesticity (as represented by a very pregnant friend played by Emma Roberts).
-Sometimes it can be a conscious effort to usher young women into their rightful place on top of the superhero world.
+Sometimes, it can be a conscious effort to usher young women into their rightful place on top of the superhero world.

 One can't help but see a metaphor for insecure masculinity — the kind that has too often infected superhero fandom — at play with the Sims character.
 A male Spider-Man saw that he was to be replaced by a new generation of young women and targeted three teenagers to prevent it.
 Surely he is a stand-in for an aging fanboy, wholly uncomfortable with diversification in the genre.
 He senses his demise is on the horizon and lashes out at young women on the rise.